GammaRBurst/PathfinderUtilities/README.md

   * Tyrant's grasp #6

 ## Next Update
-I'm working on implementing templates.
-As of now 46 templates have been implemented because they require minor modifications to the creatures.
-They are divided into 3 major categories: physical modifications (e.g. Advanced, Giant, ...), planar adaptations (e.g. Aerial, Entropic, ...) and class templates (e.g. Ranger, Wizard, ...), although I plan to add more of them (both categories and templates), if it's possible.
-The system took me a lot of time and hundreds of lines of code, which I haven't tested yet.
-I foresee a lot of bug testing in the future...
+I'm still waiting for AoN to publish the new monsters, so they will have to wait for the next update.

+Templates are implemented and working, finally, but I feel like this topic is far from closed.
+There are quite a few more templates that I discarded for the first test because they looked harder to implement, but now it may be a good moment to look at them more closely.
+Not all of them will make it to the end, but if I manage to squeeze in a few more, all the better.
+In particular I'll add a new category in the next update, mythic templates.

 I'm also studying the possibility to implement a generic system to create NPCs with class levels.
-At the moment I'm planning to use only the creatures with no racial hit dice, but maybe in the future I could extend the system to other monsters as well.
+I'm planning to use only the creatures with no racial hit dice, since everything else requires knowing the monster role, and this would mean updating more than 5000 monsters.
 The idea is to give the most basic informations in a side page, things like race, class, level, CR, ability scores and money to buy equipment.
-I don't plan to add archetypes, to generate the whole sheet, and all these details that require too much information to be practical.
+I don't plan to add archetypes, multiple classes and prestige classes, to generate the whole sheet, an automatic system to generate equipment and all these details that require too much information and thousands of lines of code.

 On a related note, this would also let me use some templates like Lich or Vampire to create more custom monsters.
 I'm not sure yet if I want to apply them only to NPCs or to any monster, I'll have to study the problem a bit more.

-There will also be a lot of bug fixes, and the last database update to include the creatures of the last two missing books.
+The first alternative seems the easiest though, so it will be implemented first.

+There are also a few monsters I'd like to list somewhere, those with a definition too vague or broad, such as the _balor lord_.
+They deserve to be listed somewhere, but this whill require me to read every monster entry in every manual to seek for any kind of variations I missed previously.
+It will take me some time before I do this.

 Finally, I'm studying the possibility of adding a thumbnail column in the table.
 Many monsters have a nice picture and I find valuable being able to see them.
 I'm not sure though if this is completely legal, and even if it is, it will take me __a lot__ of time to rip all the images from the manuals.

+I noticed I planned to implement (and managed to implement in one case) every point of my __Things You Won't Find Here__ list, all the things I discarded at the beginning of this project because the seemed too difficult to realize.
+Maybe I was wrong, we'll see.